ALF-QMC/pyALF/README.md

   * ipywidgets
   * ipympl
   * f90nml
-* the libraries Lapack and Blas
+* The libraries Lapack and Blas
-* a Fortran compiler, such as gfortran or ifort,
+* A Fortran compiler, such as gfortran or ifort,

 where the last two are required by the main package [ALF](https://git.physik.uni-wuerzburg.de/ALF).

 Also, add pyALF's path to your environment variable `PYTHONPATH`.
-In Linux, this can be achieved, e.g., by adding the following line to `.bashrc`:
+In Linux, this can be achieved, e.g., by adding the following line to `~/.bashrc` if the used shell if bash or `~/.zshrc`, if the shell is zsh:

 ```bash
 export PYTHONPATH="/local/path/to/pyALF:$PYTHONPATH"